 Although some people might try to scare you out of trying anal sex because it’s supposedly “unsafe,” that’s not actually the case.
 In fact, the answer to “Is anal sex safe?” is definitely a yes – as long as you’re doing right.
 And you’re far from the first person to have wondered this question!

 This is a common question; although, many women are afraid to ask their friends or doctors about the safety of anal sex because they feel that it’s embarrassing.
 However, it’s important for you to know a few things so you can have safe anal sex that rocks your world!

 Typically, people run into trouble with anal sex when they don’t listen to their body’s cues.
 We’re specifically talking about pain, which lets you know whether you’re doing anal sex safely.
-If you feel pain, you may need to use more lube, adjust your position and the pace of thrusting or even use a smaller butt plug.
-Read more about those in this guide.
+If you feel pain, you may need to use more lube, adjust your position and the pace of thrusting or even use a butt plug that isn’t so big.
 Feel free to tell your partner to slow down or stop if it becomes too painful.

 Similarly, stop if you notice any blood.
 While a small amount of blood isn’t concern enough to head to the emergency room, bleeding shouldn’t be common when you have anal sex.